JubL/TimeRecorder/README.md

 ## 📊 Data Visualization

-TimeRecorder includes a powerful visualization feature that creates beautiful bar charts showing your daily work hours and overtime.
-The visualization helps you identify patterns in your work schedule and track overtime trends.
+TimeRecorder includes a powerful visualization feature that creates beautiful bar charts showing your daily work hours and overtime with rolling average trend lines.
+The visualization helps you identify patterns in your work schedule, track overtime trends, and analyze long-term work patterns.

 ### Available Color Schemes